mdschirmer/WMHP/README.md

 If you want to use the viewing commands offered at the end of the script, you will either need rview or fsleyes.
 See also below under Environment variables.

+## Data

+The pipeline requires NIFTI files as input, specifically .nii.gz.
+If you are working with dicom files, I recommend to check out dcm2niix to convert your dicom images to nifti.

 ## Usage

 `bash wmhp.sh input_file.nii.gz output_file.nii.gz`